mkeeter/erizo/README.md

 # Compiling
 At the moment, Erizo supports compiling a native application on MacOS, or cross-compiling to Windows (if `TARGET=win32-cross` is set).
-Support for GNU/Linux is present, however with X11 the application doesn’t support all of the original control gestures due to platform’s limitations.
+Support for GNU/Linux is present; however, with X11 the application doesn't support all of the original control gestures (due to platform limitations).

 ## Building dependencies
 GLFW depends on `cmake` having been installed.